-As discussed above, PDT meetings between representatives from SJRRC, SJCOG, and the City of Stockton have been held to discuss the status of the proposed Project through the process of the Project EIR.
-Although there were extensive public outreach efforts and stakeholder and public participation during the public scoping period and public circulation period for the Draft EIR, the Project team intends to hold additional public meetings and workshops for the Draft EA as well as conduct an equally extensive public outreach effort throughout the EA process.
+As discussed above, PDT meetings between representatives from SJRRC, SJCOG, and the City of Stockton have been held to discuss the status of the Project through the process of the Project EIR.
+Although there were extensive public outreach efforts and stakeholder and public participation during the public scoping period and public circulation period for the Draft EIR, the Project team also held additional public meetings and workshops for the Draft EA, in addition to conducting an equally extensive public outreach effort throughout the EA process.
+A summary of the public outreach activities conducted for the purposes of the Draft EA is provided, below.

-Project promotion activities as part of the Draft EA will include a bilingual mailer distributed to the project contact database, bilingual newspaper advertisements with the Notice of Availability (NOA), electronic notifications to the stakeholder database and to Altamont Corridor Express (ACE) ridership, bilingual posts on ACE's social media platforms, press releases distributed to media outlets, bilingual poster distributions to various stakeholder locations, the availability of a dedicated Project website (stocktondiamond.com) and information hotline (209) 235-0133, and physical repository locations where the Draft EA will be available for review during the 30-day public circulation period, provided under Section 4.2.
+Project promotion activities as part of the Draft EA included distribution of a bilingual mailer to the Project contact database consisting of 5,725 regional stakeholders and property owners located within a 1-mile radius of the Project Study Area; bilingual newspaper advertisements in the Stockton Record, published on March 28, 2022, and in the Latino Times April 2022 edition along with the NOA; seven electronic notifications to the stakeholder database and to ACE ridership; bilingual posts on ACE's social media platforms; one press release distributed to media outlets; bilingual poster and flyer distributions to various stakeholder locations; the availability of a dedicated Project website (stocktondiamond.com) and information hotline (209) 235-0133; and 12 physical repository locations where the Draft EA was available for review during the 30-day public circulation period, provided under Section 4.2.